zhangbsn-gt/developer.gov.sg/collections/_technologies/digital-identity/singpass.md

 To log in to digital services easily and securely with Singpass, there are two options:

 1)	Use the Singpass app: Scan the QR code on the login page with the Singpass app or tap the QR code on-screen if logging in from a mobile device.
-Then, authenticate using fingerprint, face or a 6-digit passcode, without the need to enter passwords.
+Then, authenticate using fingerprint, face or a 6-digit passcode, without the need to enter passwords.<br>
 2)	Use the Singpass portal: Enter your Singpass ID and password, followed by keying in a One-Time Password (OTP) sent via SMS, or a face scan enabled by Singpass Face Verification.

 **For public and private sectors**<br>